 Unfortunately…not very easily!
-They are notoriously difficult to remediate, and my understanding is the only sure way to kill them is via brute force (smashing).
-There are other types of “dusting” and powder products that claim to work, but I’ve seen most of these come and go with no staying power in the market.
+They are notoriously difficult to remediate as they are very territorial, and our understanding is the only sure way to kill them is via brute force (smashing).
+There are other types of “dusting” and powder products that claim to work, but we’ve seen most of these come and go with no staying power in the market.

-Here is a solution that I found which may be worth trying — as you can see, the bee enters the bird house, and they they are attracted to the area with the most light (the jar) and then they cannot escape.
+Here is a solution which may be worth trying — as you can see, the bee enters the bird house, and they they are attracted to the area with the most light (the jar) and then they cannot escape.

 Another solution: Some of our stain product manufacturers have told us that when a home is finished with a gloss clear-coat, that this seems to be a deterrent to the bees.
 But, as you can see, this is highly anecdotal.

-I do not expect this to be a popular take!
-But here are my suggestions:
+We do not expect this to be a popular take!
+But here are our suggestions: